-In the past, anyone holding a valid passport with more than 00NT dollars can open a bank account in Taiwan.
+In the past, anyone holding a valid passport with at least 1000NT dollars can open a bank account in Taiwan.
 Now, as far as we know, you must have an ARC or other resident card.
 Some banks will be flexible on this policy.

 Where can a foreigner open a bank account in Taiwan?

 Almost all banks in Taiwan allow foreigners to open savings accounts.
 Have your passport, ARC, and a minimum of NT$1000 ready when you go to the bank.

 What time are the banks open in Taiwan?

 Most banks open at 9 a.m. and close at 3:30 p.m.
 The exception is the post office bank which closes when the post office closes.

 Can I send money to my home country?

 Yes.
 You can wire money from Taiwan to almost any country.
 You can transfer the funds in your chosen currency whether it be Taiwanese dollars or American dollars to your account in your home country or to any beneficiary you state on the form.

 Can I exchange currency?